 3. Open Your Mind

 Living through life with the same experiences, same setting, same people can get very boring.
-Sometimes sticking to the same routine will leave us with a closed mind to any sort of change or other cultures different to ours.
+Sometimes sticking to the same routine will leave us with a closed mind to any sort of change or other cultures different from ours.
 Encountering different cultures as we travel will open our minds to different world-views.
-Traveling to lower income countries can also motivate you to do more to help communities outside of your own.
+Traveling to lower-income countries can also motivate you to do more to help communities outside of your own.

 4. Appreciation For Your Bed